 Baby Milk Industry

-The Trustees do not believe this industry conflicts with the cause, vision, or mission of GFCNI, as outlined in its statutes.
+The GFCNI Boards affirm that collaboration with this industry sector does not conflict with the aims, vision, or mission of GFCNI as defined in its statutes.

 Pharmaceutical Industry